WalkingNL/Translation/note.md

     instigate, means to cause an event or situation to happen by making a set of actions or a formal process begin.

         I instigate the process of the new project.

 ---

+fascilitate, vs. facilitate

+    fascilitate, means to make an action or process possible or easier.

+        the new policy fascilitates the employees to work from home.

+    facilitate, means to make an action or process possible or easier.

+        the new policy facilitates the employees to work from home.

+---